ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetAdvtOptOut"></a>
 ## GetAdvtOptOut<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns the advertisement opt-out status.
-It is a virtual method that checks if the user has opted out of advertisements.
+It checks whether the user has opted out of advertisements or not.
 The method returns a success status if the operation is successful.

 ### Parameters